> For the complete documentation index, see llms.txt.

 Create MTBF dashboardโ€‹

-1. Navigate to the Catalog page.
+1. Navigate to your context lake.

 3. Select New dashboard.